-- Operate without a written personnel manual, approved by legal counsel, which clarifies personnel rules for faculty and staff, provides for effective handling of grievances, and protects against wrongful conditions. - 2.
-A) Retaliate against an employee for non-disruptive, internal expression of dissent, or b) Retaliate against faculty or staff for reporting to management or to the Governing Council acts or omissions by personnel, management or the Governing Council that the faculty and staff believes, in good faith and based on credible information, constitutes a violation of state or federal law or a governing policy of the Council. - 3.
-Prevent faculty and staff from grieving to the Council when (1) internal grievance procedures have been exhausted and (2) the individual alleges that Council policy has been violated. - 4.
-Fail to acquaint faculty and staff with this policy, and the Director's interpretations of their protections under this policy. - 5.
-Allow faculty and staff to be unprepared to deal with emergency situations.
+- 1. Operate without a written personnel manual, approved by legal counsel, which clarifies personnel rules for faculty and staff, provides for effective handling of grievances, and protects against wrongful conditions. - 2.
+Retaliate against an employee for non-disruptive, internal expression of dissent, or - Retaliate against faculty or staff for reporting to management or to the Governing Council acts or omissions by personnel, management or the Governing Council that the faculty and staff believes, in good faith and based on credible information, constitutes a violation of state or federal law or a governing policy of the Council. - 4.
+Prevent faculty and staff from grieving to the Council when: - a. internal grievance procedures have been exhausted and - b. the individual alleges that Council policy has been violated. - 5.
+Fail to acquaint faculty and staff with this policy, and the Director's interpretations of their protections under this policy.

+6. Allow faculty and staff to be unprepared to deal with emergency situations.

-POLICY TITLE: FINANCIAL CONDITION & ACTIVITIES
+POLICY 2.3: POLICY TITLE FINANCIAL CONDITIONS & ACTIVITIES

-With respect to financial condition and activities, the Director shall not cause or allow the development of fiscal jeopardy, or a material deviation of actual expenditures from the Council's Ends priorities.
+With respect to financial condition and activities, the Director shall not jeopardize the financial condition of C2E or cause a material deviation of actual expenditures from the Council's Ends priorities.